½ cup plain (all-purpose) flour

 2 garlic cloves, finely chopped

 For the nuoc cham, whisk together the ingredients and set aside until ready to serve.

-Whisk together the flours, baking powder, turmeric and salt.
-Make a well in the centre and add the egg.
-Gradually add enough water, whisking constantly, to form a thick batter.
+To make the fritters, whisk together the flours, baking powder, turmeric and salt.
+Make a well in the centre and crack in the egg.
+Gradually add enough of the iced water, whisking constantly, to form a thick batter.
 Stir in the sweet potato and prawn.

-Fill a wok or deep frying pan to about 1/3 capacity with the oil.
-Heat over high heat.
+Fill a wok or deep frying pan to about one-third capacity with the oil and place over high heat.
 The oil is hot enough when a wooden spoon dipped into the oil forms small little bubbles.
 Scoop spoonfuls of batter into the oil, forming fritters.
 Cook, turning halfway, for 4 minutes or until crispy and cooked through.
-Transfer to a plate lined with paper towel.
+Transfer to a plate lined with paper towel to drain excess oil.
 Season with salt.
 Repeat with the remaining batter.